AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/env-plugin/importing-virtual-module/content.md

 });
 ```

-In the previous lessons we saw that a plugin can intercept module request in the `load()` hook.
+In the previous chapter, we saw that a plugin can intercept module requests in the `load()` hook.
 Let's try using the same trick here.

 ```ts
 {